gitpan/Mojolicious-Plugin-SessionCompress/README.md

     min_size => 250

-# CAVEATS
+# OLD VERSION CONSIDERATIONS

-Mojolicious::Plugin::SessionCompress relies on Mojo::Util::monkey_patch to override j and encode_json within Mojolicious::Sessions.
+Mojolicious::Plugin::SessionCompress versions prior to 0.03 rely on Mojo::Util::monkey_patch to override j and encode_json within Mojolicious::Sessions.
 This may seem hack-y to some.
-Always test your app after installing a new version of Mojolicious.

 # SEE ALSO